CamFarineau/VirtualEndoscopy/README.md

 [Presentation of the project](misc/Farineau_Ranc_VirtualEndoscopyPresentation.pdf)

-Please read the file [/misc/VirtualEndoscopy.pdf](/misc/VirtualEndoscopy.pdf) for more details about the project<br />
+Please read the file [/misc/VirtualEndoscopy.pdf](/misc/VirtualEndoscopy.pdf) for more details about the project

-<p>Link to the repository of the project: <i>https://github.com/CamFarineau/VirtualEndoscopy</i></p>
+Link to the repository of the project: <i>https://github.com/CamFarineau/VirtualEndoscopy</i>

-<p>This project is part of our study in CPE Lyon in Image-Modelisation-Computing.
+This project is part of our study in CPE Lyon in Image-Modelisation-Computing.
 The purpose of the project is to create a simple viewer for virtual endoscopy.
 The goal is to visualize the slices from DICOM files obtained with IRM or CT scans.
-And then it will reconstruct, with Marching Cubes, a particular isosurface in order to navigate into the 3D model of the patient and detect symptom of tumors etc. You can navigate into the 3D model with the keyboard or a controller.</p>
+And then it will reconstruct, with Marching Cubes, a particular isosurface in order to navigate into the 3D model of the patient and detect symptom of tumors etc. You can navigate into the 3D model with the keyboard or a controller.

 Don't hesitate to look at the [documentation](doc/html/index.html) or to look at the documentation of VTK if you have any question.